 environment and defend themselves when necessary.

-colony of africanized honey bees.
-They do not sit around
+nesting colony of africanized honey bees.
+They do

-and plot attacks on humans.
-Let Florida Bee
+not sit around and plot attacks on humans.

-attributed to a 2012 State law that took away the power
+be attributed to a 2012 State law that took away

 actually has medical benefits?
 Absolutely!